MaibornWolff/codecharta/README.md

 # done :)
 ```

-You can now open this file in the web visualization (top left corner) or install it locally via npm:
+You can now load this file (top left corner) either in the web or the local visualization:

 ```
 npm i -g codecharta-visualization